BadRat-in/zsh-supercharge/README.md

 source $HOME/.zsh/zsh-history-substring-search/zsh-history-substring-search.zsh

 # Enable zsh-interactive-cd for an enhanced 'cd' command experience
-source $HOME/.zsh/zsh-interactive-cd/zsh-interactive-cd.plugin.zsh
+source $HOME/.zsh/zsh-interactive-cd/zsh-interactive-cd.zsh

-# Enable zsh-you-should-use to remind you to use Zsh features and plugins
+# Enable zsh-you-should-use to remind you to use Zsh features
-source $HOME/.zsh/zsh-you-should-use/you-should-use.plugin.zsh
+source $HOME/.zsh/zsh-you-should-use/you-should-use.zsh

 # Enable zsh-modern-theme for a modern Zsh theme with Git status and command duration
 source $HOME/.zsh/zsh-modern-theme/modern-theme.zsh
 ```

+The script checks if each plugin is already configured in your `.zshrc` file before adding it, ensuring no duplicate entries are created.

+## Safety Features

+### Automatic Backup

+Before making any changes to your `.zshrc` file, the script automatically creates a timestamped backup.
+This backup is stored at `$HOME/.zshrc.backup.YYYYMMDDHHMMSS`, allowing you to restore your previous configuration if needed.

+### Rollback Mechanism

+The script includes a comprehensive rollback mechanism that activates if any part of the installation fails.
+This ensures your system remains in a consistent state even if errors occur during installation.
+The rollback process:

+1. Tracks all installed components during the installation process
+2. Automatically removes installed components if an error occurs
+3. Provides clear error messages to help troubleshoot issues
+4. Handles special cases like Homebrew, which requires manual uninstallation

 ## Usage

-You can now enjoy the enhanced features and productivity benefits provided by the plugins.
+After installation, you can immediately enjoy the enhanced features and productivity benefits provided by the plugins.
+Your terminal will be automatically reloaded to apply the changes.

 ### Syntax Highlighting